Geoffrey Crawford (rower)

 Geoffrey Hutchinson Crawford (5 February 1904 – 14 February 1942) was an English rower.

-Rowing
+Biography

+Crawford gained a blue for Oxford at The Boat Race 1926.

-He competed in the eights at the 1930 British Empire Games for England and won a gold medal.
+He competed for the 1930 English team in the eights event at the 1930 British Empire Games in Hamilton, Ontario, Canada. where he won a gold medal.

-He gained a blue for Oxford at The Boat Race 1926.

-Personal life

 He was an Agent at the time of the 1930 Games.
 Lieutenant Crawford was killed in action while serving with the Royal Artillery during World War II.